Suor/funcy/docs/flow.rst

 .. decorator:: joining(sep)

     Wraps common python idiom "collect then join" into a decorator.
 Transforms generator or alike into function, returning string of joined results.
+Automatically converts all elements to separator type for convenience.

     Goes well with generators with some ad-hoc logic within::